Hyaloklossia

 Hyaloklossia is a genus of parasitic alveolates in the phylum Apicomplexa.
-Only one species in this genus is currently recognised - Hyaloklossia lieberkuehni.
+Only two species in this genus are currently recognised.

 History

-This parasites of this genus was first observed by Lieberkuhn in 1854 within the renal cortex of a frog of the genus Rana.
+Hyaloklossia lieberkuehni (type species) was first observed by Lieberkuhn in 1854 within the renal cortex of a frog of the genus Rana.
 Labbe in 1894 initially named this species Klossia lieberkuehni.
 Labbe in 1896 moved this species to a new genus Hyaloklossia.